Biogs.com

 "He puts team ethic before individual expression which is the way I believe great teams are created ..."

-Since Shevchenko's arrival at Chelsea, his performances failed to live up to the high expectations, but nevertheless, in spite of rumours to the contrary, he remained at the club.
+Since Shevchenko's arrival at Chelsea, his performances failed to live up to the high expectations.